Relative Arbitrage Opportunities in an Extended Mean Field System: Relative arbitrage opportunities for competitive investors

-The performance of a portfolio is measured with respect to the market portfolio and other factors.
-For example, asset managers care about not only absolute performance compared to the market index but also relative performance with respect to all collegiate managers; they try to exploit strategies that achieve an arbitrage relative to market and peer investors.
-Next, we define the benchmark for the overall performance. \begin{definition}[Benchmark] A player competes with the market and the entire group with respect to the benchmark
+{ The performance of a portfolio is typically measured with respect to some specific benchmark.
+Given two investment strategies $\pi(\cdot)$ and $\rho(\cdot)$, with the same initial capital $V^{\pi}(0) = V^{\rho}(0) =1$, we shall say that $\pi(\cdot)$ represents an arbitrage opportunity relative to $\rho(\cdot)$ over the time horizon $[0,T]$, with a given $T>0$, if

-\end{definition} We assume that each investor $\ell$ measures the logarithmic ratio of their own wealth $V^\ell(T)$ at time $T$ to the relative arbitrage benchmark \eqref{defbenchmark}, and searches for a strategy with which the logarithmic ratio is above a personal level of preference almost surely.
-For any $\ell$, we denote the investment preference of investor $\ell$ by $c_{\ell}$, a real number given at $t=0$.
-Note that $c_{\ell}$ is an investor-specific constant and thus might be different among investors.
-An investor $\ell$ tries to achieve the relative amount $e^{c_{\ell}}\mathcal{V}(T)$ to the benchmark $\mathcal V(T)$ based on their preferences $c_\ell$, that is,
+Previous works in relative arbitrage have been focused on using market capitalization as a benchmark, that is, $\rho(\cdot) := \mathbf{m}(\cdot)$.
+However, when interactions among investors are considered, the market portfolio is not necessarily the only criterion of investors' performances.
+For example, asset managers care about not only absolute performance compared to the market index but also relative performance with respect to all collegiate managers; they try to exploit strategies that achieve an arbitrage relative to market and peer investors. }